kenken64/FullStackFoundation/Day-11W2/Learn-MySQL/userpw.md

 Last updated on 18 Feb 2017

+Open Terminal and execute the following command to set the root password: mysqladmin -u root password 'hplanet'

 Install MySQL on OS X El Capitan

 Normally the installation of MySQL can be achieved with a single command, which executes a script provided by MacMiniVault : bash <(curl -Ls http://git.io/eUx7rg)